RIAPS/interface.modbus.libs/Documentation.md

             error @6: Int16 = 0;
             et    @7: Float32 = 0.0;
         }

+    Decription of elements
+        event: the event type: Can be "POLLED","ERROR","ACTIVE" types
+        command: the data name of the event, if "POLLED" the parameter name.
+        values: list of values, in floating point, scaled as required
+        units: list of the units corresponding to each value
+        device: name of the Modbus device posting the event
+        error: any error detected or 0 if no error
+        et: the total time for the Modbus read operation including RIAPS device overhead

 ##### Returned data from a Modbus query
         struct DeviceAns {